From Loudersound.

 EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music

-AC/DC For Those About To Rock We Salute You (1981 German 10-track LP, housed in an embossed bronze effect gatefold picture sleeve.
-The glossy cover shows some notable edge wear & discolouration but the vinyl grades Excellent with only a few signs of play ATLK50851)
+AC/DC For Those About To Rock We Salute You (1981 UK 10-track vinyl LP, their seventh internationally released studio album and the second with Brian Johnson on vocals, embossed bronze effect gatefold picture sleeve.
+The sleeve shows just thelightest shelfwear and the vinyl remains in fantastic condition with little sign of play K50851)

 Be the first to comment